 Seeing all of Oslo’s highlights in a single day’s tour is impossible, but this itinerary introduces visitors to a little bit of each facet of the city’s appeal.
 The tour starts with a city sightseeing by bus or car where the guide gives an explanation about Oslo’s main attractions, amongst others the Opera house and the Royal Palace.
 A visit of the Bygdøy peninsula is a must while you stay in Oslo.
-On Bygdøy alone, six of Oslo’s most visited museums are located.
-One of the highlights is the Viking Ship Museum featuring the Oseberg and Gokstad ships from the 9th century.
-These magnificent longboats and the treasures uncovered with them, are among the most important Viking findings in the world.
-The Fram museum and the Kon-Tiki Museum are located rights next to each other on Bygdøynes.
+On Bygdøy alone, six of Oslo’s most visited museums are located (*the Viking Ship museum is temporarily closed due to construction works: Instead, we suggest a visit to the Museum of History in the city center, with its fantastic Viking exhibition, featuring the world's only preserved Viking helmet).
+The Fram Museum and the Kon-Tiki Museum are located right next to each other on Bygdøynes.
 Fram is the polar vessel that has sailed farthest to the North and to the South and the Kon-Tiki Museum houses the original rafts from some of Thor Heyerdahls most famous expeditions.
-The Norwegian Folkmuseum houses more than 150 buildings from different parts and time periods in Norway.
-One of the most spectacular sights is the stave church from the 12thcentury.
+The Norwegian Folk Museum houses more than 150 buildings from different parts and time periods in Norway.
+One of the most spectacular sights there is the stave church from the 12th century.
 After the museum visits the tour continues to the Holmenkollen area.
-Before the skimuseum visit a short lunch at Frognerseteren Restaurant is recommended.
+Before the Ski Museum, a short lunch at Frognerseteren Restaurant is recommended.
 The building is from 1865 and offers traditional Norwegian cuisine in a cozy atmosphere.
-After lunch we continue to the Holmenkollen Ski Jump where we visit the skimuseum and the jump tower.
+After lunch we continue to the Holmenkollen Ski Jump where we visit the Ski Museum and the jump tower.
 Here you can enjoy a panorama view of Oslo approximately 420 metres above the sea level.
 The tour then continues with a walk through the Vigelands Park, with more than 200 sculptures.

 The above suggested itinerary takes approximately 8 hours, and can easily be extended or shortened after your wishes.